top of page

 #8 THINK OF YOUR EXPERIENCE LIKE A HIGHLIGHT REEL

-Think of your career like a highlight reel displaying all the wins in your role.
+With only seconds to pique attention with a hiring manager, think of your career like a highlight reel displaying all the wins in your role.
 Where did you go above and beyond in your role?
 Perhaps you assisted a coworker on a project you didn't have to, put in overtime, pursued additional training or certifications, achieved the customer service of the year award.
-Do not forget to include these brief wins and successes in your role and how you added value to the organization.
+Include these brief wins and successes in your bullet points and how you added value to the organization.
+Remember, the important details should start at the top of the resume.

 #9 Don't forget to proofread, edit, and aim for consistency

 I've spent many years assisting job applicants with their resumes, and one of the most common issues I come across is errors.
 This not only includes simple typos, but grammatical errors, and consistency.
-For example, if you are going to use periods at the end of your bullets ensure all include a period.
+For example, if you have completed a job, ensure you place your job responsibilities/bullets in past tense.
+Other common errors include words that spell-check will not identify, as they are words (led for past tense versus lead, manger versus manager).
 Many applicants miss an opportunity for these simplistic but costly errors.
-Pay attention to the details.
-Additionally, if you have completed a job ensure you place your job responsibilities in past-tense (worked, led, managed, etc).
+Pay attention to the details because the details are what hiring managers are looking at.

 Final punctuation

-When you are writing your resume, the key is to aim for brevity and create impact by showcasing how you made a difference in your position that no other applicant could.
-Present a balance of actionable words and back them up by focusing on your proven results.
+While writing your resume, aim for brevity and create impact by showcasing how you made a difference in your position that no other applicant could.
+Present a balance of actionable words that mirror the job description and back your credibility by focusing on proven results.
+I wish you much success in your career endeavors.

 Download our free resume & Cover Letter Writing guide in our author tools portal: